vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 so that we can run the necessary commands afterwards.

 An _action_ is a custom application that runs on the GitHub Actions platform.
-Both free and paid offerings are available on the [GitHub marketplace](https://docs.github.com/en/developers/github-marketplace/github-marketplace-overview/about-github-marketplace), where users and organisations can publish their own actions.
+Both free and paid offerings are available in the [GitHub marketplace](https://docs.github.com/en/developers/github-marketplace/github-marketplace-overview/about-github-marketplace), where users and organisations can publish their own actions.
 Actions encapsulate an often repeated task in a convenient wrapper and